aatishrana/Thinny/_posts/2017-11-03-dependency-injection.md

 	...
 }
 ```
-and some of it's concrete implementation
+And some of its concrete implementation
 ```java
 class PetrolEngine implements Engine{
 	void turnOn(){